 15% of Overall Score

-We examined the pricing tiers of each 800.com alternative and what functionality they offer for the price.
-We also looked at the availability of annual and volume discounts, as well as free trials.
+We examined the pricing tiers of each 800.com competitor and what functionality they offer for the price.
+We also looked at the availability of annual and volume discounts, as well as a free trial.

 20% of Overall Score